-At CVRC, we take a comprehensive, individualized approach to drug addiction recovery.
+At Crest View Recovery Center, we take a comprehensive, individualized approach to drug addiction recovery here in Asheville, NC.
 But, keep in mind that recovery doesn’t happen overnight.
 Just like it took continued abuse for addiction to develop, it’s going to take a complete rehab experience to undo months—or in many cases, years—of substance abuse.

 Individuals begin their recovery experience at our initial rehab treatment level.
 Over the course of 35–45 days, we blend extensive clinical care with a non-secluded reality-based therapy approach to prepare individuals for post-treatment life.

 Upon finishing the first level of care, clients graduate into our intensive outpatient program for 4–6 weeks as they begin transitioning back into their everyday lives.
-This duration gives individuals ample time to regain their independence while maintaining the healthy, sober living habits they acquired during treatment.
+This duration gives individuals ample time at our drug rehab center to regain their independence while maintaining the healthy, sober living habits they acquired during treatment.

 Regardless of the type of addiction you may be dealing with, there is hope.
-Here at Crest View Recovery Center, we offer help to all those who are struggling.
+Our drug rehab center near you offers help to all those who are struggling.
 We understand that our clients are all different and have had varying experiences with substance abuse.
 So, we work to address each person’s needs individually through treatment.

 Through our therapy models here at Crest View, we strive to help our clients heal in every area of their lives.
 Addiction affects one’s emotional wellness, physical health, and mental well-being.
-That’s why we use therapy methods such as holistic therapy, cognitive behavioral therapy (CBT), and dialectical behavioral therapy (DBT).
+That’s why we use therapy methods such as holistic therapy, cognitive behavioral therapy (CBT), and dialectical behavioral therapy (DBT) here in Asheville, NC.